kblomqvist/yasha/README.md

     return dict(persons=persons)
 ```

-### Jinja’s syntax
+### Template syntax

 You may change the template syntax via file extensions by redefining
-the Jinja's parser/lexer.
+the Jinja parser / lexer.
 The example below mimics the LaTeX environment.

 ```python
 # extensions.py